 Authorized Entrant – an employee who is authorized by the employer to enter a permit space.

-Is large enough and so configured that an employee can bodily enter and perform assigned work; and
+is large enough and so configured that an employee can bodily enter and perform assigned work;

 Emergency – any occurrence (including any failure of monitoring equipment) that could endanger entrants.

-Entry Permit – the written or printed document that is issued by Environmental Health, Safety, and Risk Management (EHS&RM) to the Entry Supervisor to allow and control entry into a permit space.
+Entry Permit – the written or printed document that is issued by a trained and authorized confined space entry permit writer to the entry supervisor to allow and control entry into a permit space.

-Entry Supervisor – the person (Texas State University – Owner Designated Representative) responsible for determining if acceptable entry conditions are present at a permit space where entry is planned, and who authorizes entry.
+Entry Supervisor – Texas State owner-designated representative (TXST-ODR) responsible for determining if acceptable entry conditions are present at a permit space where entry is planned, and who authorizes entry.

-Note: An entry supervisor also may serve as an attendant or as an authorized entrant, as long as that person is trained and equipped as required by this policy for each role he or she fills.
-The entrant cannot simultaneously be the entry supervisor or attendant.
-Also, the duties of an entry supervisor may be passed from one individual to another during the course of an entry operation.
+NOTE: An entry supervisor may also serve as an attendant or as an authorized entrant, as long as that person is trained and equipped as required by this policy for each role he or she fills.
+The entrant cannot simultaneously be the entry supervisor and attendant.
+The duties of an entry supervisor may be passed from one individual to another during the course of an entry operation.

 Hazardous Atmosphere – an atmosphere that may expose employees to the risk of death, incapacitation, impairment of ability to self-rescue due to one or more of the following conditions:

-Flammable gas, vapor or mist in excess of 10 percent of its lower flammable limit;
+Flammable gas, vapor or mist in excess of 10 percent of its lower flammable limit (LFL);

-Airborne combustible dust at a concentration that meets or exceeds its LFL (dust obscures vision at a distance of 5 feet (1.52 m) or less).
+Airborne combustible dust at a concentration that meets or exceeds its LFL (dust obscures vision at a distance of five feet (1.52 m) or less);

 Atmospheric oxygen concentration below 19.5 percent or above 23.5 percent;